SleepTheGod/SSH-Remote-Code-Execution/README.md

 Free the memory allocated for the "buffer" and "ssh" pointers.
 Replace the "system" function with a safer alternative, such as "execvp", to avoid potential security vulnerabilities.
 It is recommended that these changes be made to the program to ensure its stability and security.

+Added (with ChatGPT) ssh.c
+compile it on ubuntu with
+sudo apt-get install libbsd-dev gcc ssh.c -o ssh -lbsd

+There is a bad indexing in the code ssh.c (plz help !) no work yet :(